Tuesday, January 19, 2021

 There are no teams with the aura of invincibility.

-Well, Test cricket is not dying, but yet again, it is evident, no other formats in cricket can match the dramatic twist and turn of Test cricket.
+Well, Test cricket is not dying, but yet again, it is evident that no other format in cricket can match the dramatic twists and turns of Test cricket.

 All was lost after the disgrace in Adelaide, but then team India started to try and get out of the mess.
 Setbacks after setbacks kept on testing the temperament of India, but adversity kept on motivating this young team, who decided to take the blows and face the heat in the middle – it was Australia who melted under pressure!